ramate-io/oac/opre/oera-000-000-000-dulan/opre-000-000-000/README.md

 > [!WARNING]
 > **[[Liam Monninger]](mailto:liam@ramate.io)**
 >
-> I am not using "pitch" here in a particularly business- or venture-oriented sense.
-I'm simply referring to describing a concept.
-OAC itself is not foremost
+> The term "pitch" is not used in a business or venture sense.
+Rather it refers to motivating the pursuits and designs of OAC.

 ## Agreeing
 - **[AGR-1: Liam Monninger](./agreeing/agr-001-liam-monninger/README.md):** argues that guide describes the exploratory nature of this initial phase well ([Liam Monninger](mailto:liam@ramate.io)).